The multi-cloud is happening now

 - Off-premises cloud services, infrastructure-as-a-service (IaaS) offerings like Amazon Web Services (AWS), cloud as a service (CaaS) products like Google Container Engine, and platform as a service (PaaS) offerings like IBM’s Cloud have become more affordable.
 Enterprises now have access to the large-scale compute environments needed to provide the required high-volume computation.

 Enterprises are not only diversifying the location of their cloud services, from on-premises to off-premises, they are also increasing the number of cloud service providers (CSPs) used to manage their IT needs.
 North American enterprise respondents to the recent IHS Markit Cloud Service Strategies survey reported they expect to use an average of 13 different CSPs for SaaS and IT and 14 for IT infrastructure (IaaS and PaaS) by 2020.
 In effect, enterprises are creating their “cloud of clouds,” or multi-cloud.
-A great deal of variety exists between providers’ offerings, with specialized players meeting particular needs.
+A great deal of variety exists between providers’ offerings, with specialised players meeting particular needs.

 Get ready for AI and ML: cloud first, then on-premises